joshbegley/nyt-latest/README.md

 **Fred Kerley is now the world’s fastest man.**\
 `Kerley led an American sweep of the 100-meter dash.
-He was followed by Marvin Bracy and Trayvon Bromell.`\
+He was followed by Marvin Bracy-Williams and Trayvon Bromell.`\
 https://nytimes.com/2022/07/16/sports/fred-kerley-marvin-bracy-trayvon-bromell.html?searchResultPosition=1

 **Rory McIlroy Has a Big Day at the British Open.
 Viktor Hovland Follows.**\